Baptism

 A baptized person who belongs to another Christian community may be admitted only as a “Christian witness” (not a godparent) provided that there is at least one Roman Catholic godparent who fulfills the above criteria.
 A non-baptized person cannot be a witness (Code of Canon Law, cc.
 872-874; Catechism of the Catholic Church 1255).

-Adult Baptism: If you are an adult and wish to become a Catholic, Baptism is the first step toward a total connection with God and His Church.
-Please contact Deacon Allen to discuss the entire process.
+If you are an adult and wish to become a Catholic, Baptism is the first step toward a total connection with God and His Church.
+We are happy to help you and walk with you if you are seeking baptism.